Rodrigodd/Rodrigodd.github.io/_posts/2022-12-23-bf_compiler-part4.md

   25:   0f 05                   syscall
 ```

-This means that after linking, and the linker have set the location in memory
+This means that during linking, after the linker have set the location in memory
 that the `data` section should be loaded, it will path that instruction to the
 correct address of the `hello` string.